The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Enhanced networks and cut-off forests built from the near-critical ensemble

-Let $\RR_Y(B)$ denote the event that an $r$-square $B$ is an $(r,\rho)$-mesoscopic router for some $Y\subseteq X$.
+Let $\RR_Y(B)$ denote the event that an $r$-square $B$ is an $(r,\rho)$-mesoscopic sub-router for some $Y\subseteq X$.
 This is measurable w.r.t.~$\omega^\lambda$, and using Lemmas~\ref{l.crossconv} and~\ref{l.arms}, in the coupling of Proposition~\ref{p.netconv}~(ii), the set of $r$-squares $B$ for which $\RR_Y(B)$ holds in $\omega^\lambda_\eta$ is the same with probability tending to 1 (as $\eta\to0$) as in $\omega^\lambda_\infty$.
-Furthermore, by choosing $(r,\rho)$ appropriately, this set is non-empty with high probability, by the following argument.
+Furthermore, by choosing $(r,\rho)$ appropriately, this set will turn out to be non-empty with high probability, for all possible $Y$.

-Assume that, in a configuration $\omega^\lambda_\eta$, the points in some $Y\subset X$ belong to the same cluster of $\omega_\eta^\lambda\setminus X$.
-Let $\rho$ be less than $r^*(X)$, take $r\ll \rho$, and consider any $r$-square $B$ that intersects the cluster and whose distance from $B_r(X)$ is at least $\rho$.
-By the definition of $r^*(X)$ and by $|Y|\geq 2$, such a $B$ certainly exists.
-The required quad connecting $B$ with an $x_i\in Y$ can fail to exist only if all the connections from $B$ to $B^r_{x_i}$ are $r$-close to some $x_k \in X\setminus\{x_i\}$; however, this would imply a 6-arm event from radius $r$ to $\rho\wedge \eps$ (see Figure~\ref{f.subrouter}), which does not occur anywhere in $\Tor_M$ if $r$ is small enough.
-We still need to show that, among the $r$-squares $B$ as above, there is at least one that also has the open circuit in the $(r,\rho)$-annulus around it.
 For this, a key proposition, interesting in its own right, is the following:

 \bpr[The volume of clusters] For any $\lambda\in\R$, $M>\rho>0$ and $\zeta>0$ fixed, for percolation $\omega^\lambda_\eta$ in $\Tor_M$, with probability tending to 1 as $\eta\to 0$, all clusters of diameter at least $\rho$ have at least $(\rho/\eta)^{91/48-\zeta}$ sites.
 (Note that $91/48$ equals 2 minus the one-arm exponent 5/48 \cite{LSW:1arm}.)